-Each VU executes an exact number of iterations.
-The total number of completed iterations will be vus * iterations.
+With the per-vu-iterations executor, each VU executes an exact number of iterations.
+The total number of completed iterations equals vus * iterations.

 Besides the common configuration options, this executor has the following options:

 |iterations||integer||Number of exec function iterations to be executed by each VU.||1|